 Each gun control card in the card cage provides electrostatic controls for two powder spray guns.
-The cards provide 0-21 Vdc power to the Prodigy automatic gun voltage multipliers and process feedback from the guns for display on the operator interface.
+Only Encore automatic powder spray guns are to be used.
+The cards provide 0-20 VAC (peak) signal to drive the voltage multipliers packaged inside the Encore spray gun.
+The gun control card also provides process feedback to the operator interface by sending data over the CAN network.